 Through the most exhaustive tropical forest carbohydrate sampling and analysis done to date, researchers found that canopy tree carbohydrate concentrations are insensitive to both seasonal drought and long-term climate.
 They also identified easily measured traits that may be predictive of carbohydrate concentrations.

 Non-structural carbohydrates (NSCs), the organic compounds that drive plant metabolism, have rarely been studied in moist tropical forests, so their regulation in these systems is poorly understood.
 These compounds may modulate tree drought response and can become depleted if demand (i.e., growth, defense, respiration) exceeds supply (i.e., photosynthesis).
-As a result, Earth System Models (ESMs) rely on carbohydrates as a metric for vegetation survival.
-Researchers from the NGEE-Tropics project measured foliar and branch NSCs of 23 canopy tree species across a large precipitation gradient in Panama during the 2015–2016 El Nino drought to examine how short- and long-term climatic variation impacts carbohydrate dynamics.
-There was large variation in NSCs across species, however there was no change in total NSCs as the drought progressed nor across the rainfall gradient.
+As a result, ESMs rely on carbohydrates as a metric for vegetation survival.
+Researchers from the Next-Generation Ecosystem Experiments (NGEE)–Tropics project measured foliar and branch NSCs of 23 canopy tree species across a large precipitation gradient in Panama during the 2015–2016 El Niño drought to examine how short- and long-term climatic variation impacts carbohydrate dynamics.
+There was large variation in NSCs across species; however, there was no change in total NSCs as the drought progressed or across the rainfall gradient.
 Some NSC variation could be explained by easily and ubiquitously measured traits, providing potential for improved model benchmarking.
-These findings suggest that NSCs are an allocation priority in moist tropical forests and should improve our ability to capture vegetation dynamics in ESMs.
+These findings suggest that NSCs are an allocation priority in moist tropical forests and should improve the ability to capture vegetation dynamics in ESMs.

-Terrestrial Ecosystem Science
+Terrestrial Ecosystem Science, SC-23.1

 Dickman, L.T., N.G.
 McDowell, C. Grossiord, A.D.
 Collins, B.T.
 Wolfe, M. Detto, S.J.
 Wright, J.A.
 Medina-Vega, D. Goodsman, A. Rogers, S.P.
 Serbin, J. Wu, K.S.
 Ely, S.T.
 Michaletz, C. Xu, L. Kueppers, and J.Q.
 Chambers.
 “Homeostatic maintenance of non-structural carbohydrates during the 2015-2016 El Nino drought across a tropical forest precipitation gradient.”
 Plant, Cell & Environment 42(5),1705–1714 (2018).
 [DOI:10.1111/pce.13501]

-SC-23.1 Climate and Environmental Sciences Division, BER
+SC-33.1 Earth and Environmental Sciences Division, BER